-UKRI has introduced a new addition to the 'specialist' role type.
+UKRI has introduced a new addition to the 'Specialist' role type.
 Public contributors such as people with lived experience can now be added to an application.

-Find out more about UKRI's core team roles in funding applications and our eligibility guidance.
+Find out more about UKRI's core team roles in funding applications.

 Application questions